Tarek El Moussa Seen Out With Mystery Woman Days After Christina Shows Off Beau

 A photo posted by Tarek El Moussa (@therealtarekelmoussa) on

 This new woman for Tarek El Moussa comes just a few days after Christina El Moussa stepped out with her man, Gary Anderson.
 It was made official when she was seen out with him arm and arm, but Flip or Flop fans have known for weeks the two were definitely together.
 At the beginning of the year, she spent the holiday with him in Park City, Utah.
-There were no photos of the two together but Anderson’s daughter was there and a photo of her with El Moussa was posted to Instagram.
+There were no photos of the two together, but Anderson’s daughter was there and a photo of her with El Moussa was posted to Instagram.
 There is a significant age difference between Christina and Gary, but they don’t seem to mind.
-Tarek seems to be more focused on business and his children, especially because he had a very short fling with the couple’s former nanny, Alyssa Logan.
+Tarek seems to be more focused on business and his children, especially because he allegedly had a very short fling with the couple’s former nanny, Alyssa Logan.

 Right now, Tarek and Christina El Moussa are finishing up filming for Flip or Flop.
 The two are under contract for a few more episodes and then it is likely over for them with the HGTV network.
 Rumors have circulated that Christina was shopping her own show.
 Tarek seems to be more concerned with the business than the fame, and reportedly plans to continue flipping houses with or without his soon-to-be ex-wife.
-There was talk about their brand and the extremes she was going to in order to try and save it but ironically, views are way up for Flip or Flop.
+There was talk about their brand and the extremes she was going to in order to try and save it, but ironically, views are way up for Flip or Flop.
 The separation news broke and the viewers just showed up in droves.
-It likely won’t be enough to have the show renewed but it definitely helped to make a case for it.
+It likely won’t be enough to have the show renewed, but it definitely helped to make a case for it.

 All new #FliporFlop tomorrow at 9pm!!!
 I hope everyone is ready to see some BIG transformations!!….
 And of course… Cute kids????????